Modern pesticides are supplied in a number of

 Wettable powder (WP) pesticides are

-sometimes oil, and sprayed through a sprayer.
+sometimes oil, and sprayed through a sprayer of some kind.

 Wettable powders are economical and solve the

-application problems inherent in dust formulations.
+application problems inherent with dust formulations.

 generally easy to apply but you will need a separate